 - In fact, Pathfinder does this to a lot of monsters, especially the Always Female ones.
 However, it doesn't shy away from portraying them as still acting monstrous, either.
 It says something when the most sympathetic and sweet of the "normal" Cute Monster Girls are the Sirens (human-headed giant birds who fall so strongly in love they're known for committing suicide if their intended mate runs away) and the Thriae (where the Queen needs humanoid men to produce offspring, but eats them... though only after they grow too old and feeble to continue fertilizing the Queen anymore, and only after they she puts them into a painless sleeping state so they don't feel a thing).

 - All editions of the game are chock full of these, including gender-inverted versions.
 The odds of a Cute Monster Girl or Guy rise exponentially if that creature is being portrayed sympathetically.
-Tieflings as descended from diabolic creatures often play this trope straight.
-Genasai and the various races like them are touched by elemental blood and often depicted as quite attractive.
+Tieflings are descended from fiendish creatures and often play this trope straight.
+Genasi and the various races like them are touched by elemental blood and often depicted as quite attractive.
 An occasional handsome or Nubile Savage half-orc or even full orc will not surprise players.
 And then there are the not-that-monstrous sorts like tritons, merfolk, various nymphs, fae, giants, and so on, all of whom have a decent chance to be attractive in human eyes.
 In short, Beauty Equals Goodness is frequently, but not always, in effect.
 Evil races get their chances, such as various yuan-ti creations of serpent people.
 Even demons and devils get in on it.
 Most versions are horrific, but those specifically intent on seduction and temptation are frequently beautiful.
-And for a broad enough definition of "Monster," so do the holy races, as they usually represent angels or even good take on the Fair Folk (pre-4th Eladin and Pathfinder's Azata).
+And for a broad enough definition of "Monster," so do the celestial races, as they usually represent angels or even good takes on The Fair Folk (pre-4th Eladrin and Pathfinder's Azata).

 - Used to its fullest in the Talislanta game-setting with the Batrean race, whose females are green-haired space babes (except when they're blue-haired) with seductive pheromones, and whose males are gangling hairy ogres.
 Technically also true of the singular race of Gnorls and Weirdlings, although not for the usual reasons: Although Gnorls (the females) look like someone's 80-year-old grandma, that's still prettier than their male counterparts, the Weirdlings (who look like anorexic Yodas in their skivvies).